berespt/hummingbird/site/content/about/_index.md

     blues dancing exchange taking place in Krakow, where we dance mad, chill hard and share crazy.\

-    Expect all-night dancing to blues and fusion music, lots of daytime activities. \
+    Expect all-night dancing to blues and fusion music and lots of daytime activities. \

     You can register without a partner.
 Don't worry about role imbalance - we